pyspark-ai/pyspark-ai/README.md

 ```

 ## Configuring OpenAI LLMs
-As of June 2023, our extensive testing suggests the most effective utilization with the English SDK and GPT-4.
+As of June 2023, our extensive testing suggests that the most effective utilization is with the English SDK and GPT-4.

 To use OpenAI's Language Learning Models (LLMs), you can set your OpenAI secret key as the `OPENAI_API_KEY` environment variable.
 This key can be found in your [OpenAI account](https://platform.openai.com/account/api-keys).
 Example:
 ```bash